Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 Human:

-- Understand English or Spanish
+- Understand English, Spanish or Russian

 - Understand how to use TWRP